nfdi4objects/n4o-graph-apis/README.md

 ### Linked Open Data

 Information about collections, each identified by an URI starting with <https://graph.nfdi4objects.net/collection/>, can be retrieved as Linked Open Data (LOD) at path `/collection` in HTML and in RDF serializations.
-The data is retrieved via [SPARQL API](#sparql-api), so retrieving <https://graph.nfdi4objects.net/collection/1> results in the same data as this SPARQL query from graph <https://graph.nfdi4objects.net/collection>:
+The data is retrieved via [SPARQL API](#sparql-api), so retrieving <https://graph.nfdi4objects.net/collection/1> results in the same data as this SPARQL query from graph <https://graph.nfdi4objects.net/collection/>:

 ~~~sparql
 DESCRIBE <https://graph.nfdi4objects.net/collection/1> FROM <https://graph.nfdi4objects.net/collection/>
 ~~~

 The RDF serialization is determined via HTTP Content Negotiation or with optional query parameter `format`.

+Information about terminologies will be made available from <https://graph.nfdi4objects.net/terminology/>.

 ## Development